saikumar14-08/ShelfSpace/ShelfSpaceWeb/README.md

 				var result = myList.Find(x => x.Id == 5);
 		-> Category? categoryFromDb1 = _db.Categories.FirstOrDefault(u => u.Id == id);
 			-> FirstOrDefault
-				-> LINQ extension method — works on any IEnumerable<T>.
+				-> LINQ extension method ï¿½ works on any IEnumerable<T>.
 				-> Returns the first matching element or default if no match found.
 				-> Similar to First() but avoids exception on no match.
 			Example:
 				var result = myList.FirstOrDefault(x => x.Id == 5)
 		-> Category? categoryFromDb2 = _db.Categories.Where(u => u.Id == id).FirstOrDefault();
 			-> Where
-				-> LINQ extension method — works on any IEnumerable<T>.
+				-> LINQ extension method ï¿½ works on any IEnumerable<T>.
 				-> Returns all matching elements as an IEnumerable<T>.
 				-> Use .ToList() or .ToArray() to execute and store results.
 			Example: